Tax Preparation goes hand in hand with Schultz & Associates CPA Michigan. Our staff can help you with your individual income tax preparation needs.

 At Schultz & Associates, CPA our accountants provide traditional and non-traditional services including, filing income tax returns, business, estate and trust tax preparation, and financial statement preparation for small and mid size corporations.
 We excel in providing professional support that complements and assists clients in achieving their individual and business goals.

 Schultz & Associates, CPA is also affiliated with Express Payroll Solutions, Inc. which provides outsourced payroll processing for Michigan small businesses.
+EPS is also located on Ann Arbor Trail

 Or experienced professionals have the talent and know-how to support you.
 Whether you need someone to prepare your taxes, help planning for a complex real estate transaction, IRS representation or provide comprehensive accounting services, we will be here for you.